Skip to main content

 The relationship between testosterone therapy and cardiovascular (CV) risk has been a subject of intense investigation and debate.
 Early concerns have given way to a more detailed understanding derived from large-scale meta-analyses of randomized controlled trials (RCTs).

-A 2025 meta-analysis encompassing 23 RCTs and over 9,000 men found that (TRT) did not increase the risk of all-cause mortality, cardiovascular mortality, stroke, or myocardial infarction.
+A 2025 meta-analysis encompassing 23 RCTs and over 9,000 men found that testosterone replacement therapy (TRT) did not increase the risk of all-cause mortality, cardiovascular mortality, stroke, or myocardial infarction.
 This finding provides a significant degree of reassurance regarding the most severe cardiovascular outcomes.
 Another meta-analysis supports this, finding a neutral or even beneficial effect of TRT on major adverse cardiac events in most observational studies and RCTs.

 However, the data also present a point of caution.
 The same 2025 analysis identified a statistically significant increase in the incidence of cardiac arrhythmias (RR 1.53).
 This finding suggests that while TRT may not initiate atherothrombotic events, it could potentially influence cardiac electrophysiology.